-Bulk sampling provision has been made to excavate about five trenches, each with dimensions of 30 meters by 20 meters at a depth of 20 - 30 meters depending on the borehole results.
+Bulk sampling provision has been made to excavate about five trenches, each with dimensions of 20 meters by 10 meters at a depth of 15 meters depending on the borehole results.
 The principle of sampling is to determine the quality and grade of mineral ore as well as the depth and extent at which the minerals are found.
 Bulk sampling will be done by using machinery as well as labour.
-Excavators and rigid haul trucks will be used to remove the topsoil where it then goes through a scrubber and sent for metallurgical testing.
+Excavators and rigid haul trucks will be used to remove the topsoil where it then goes through a scrubber and is stockpiled.